southwickIO/cloudy-rabbit/README.md

  1. **Fetch Comments** (fc.py) - This script fetches all HTML comments from a site specified by the user and outputs to STDOUT and ./comments.txt.
 This can be used from a cybersecurity standpoint as a way to look for any developer comments that made it to production that shouldn't have; such as passwords, keys, or other proprietary information.
  2. **Get Logs** (gl.sh) - This script outputs all `.log` files on a \*nix machine.
 Potential cybersecurity use cases include tracking down a specific log, what applications are running on the machine, and modification dates for DFIR.
 Run as sudo for different results.
  3. **Track IP-IDs** (tipid.py) - Must be run as sudo.
 Analyze the IP-IDs of an IP address to determine order of IDs.
 Different patterns can help determine exploits or corroborate any idle network scan (with a zombie) that only scans for sequential IP-IDs.
 This was based on the paper *A closer look at IP-ID behavior in the Wild* by Flavia Salutari, Danilo Cicalese, and Dario J. Rossi.
+ 4. **Count Host Command** (ch.sh) - Must be run as sudo.
+Runs the host command N times and counts unique occurences across different geographical regions.
+This can assist an analyst in finding anomalous data and help further map an external network.

 ## Installation and Runtime
 ##### Note: There is no error handling for any script